Framework

 Balance

-The equal split of 100 trust allocations per cycle is not a mechanism to prevent centralization, nor to force it.
+The equal split of 100 trust allocations per participant is not a mechanism to prevent centralization, nor to force it.
 It is a balance between the two — a lever that the community holds in its own hands.

 Some tasks genuinely benefit from concentrated competence.
 Identity-verification, forensic analysis, security auditing — if the community feels stronger checks are required and should be done by only a few highly competent peers, they allocate trust to reflect that.
 Centralization becomes a deliberate choice, not an accident of who showed up first.